kiagnose/kiagnose/docs/checkup_api.md

 3. Kiagnose configures the checkup using [environment variables](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/).
 4. Kiagnose expects the checkup's [results](#output) to be written to the results ConfigMap.

-A checkup is free to create arbitrary objects in the ephemeral Namespace.
+A checkup is free to create arbitrary objects in the target Namespace.
 It is expected that the checkup will delete the objects it has created.

 > **_Note:_** Please see the [Accessing the API from within a Pod](https://kubernetes.io/docs/tasks/run-application/access-api-from-pod/#accessing-the-api-from-within-a-pod)